ynput/ayon-aquarium/docs/dev.md

 ## Requirements

-We will need to clone several Ayon repositories in order to run everything locally:
+You will need to clone several Ayon repositories in order to run everything locally:

 - You need to [install Docker](https://docs.docker.com/engine/install/) first.
 - [Ayon Docker](https://github.com/ynput/ayon-docker)